Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 But we're hoping to at least get some idea of how strong the adversary has to be and how many days or whatever he has to be watching traffic before he can learn.
 And the other fix is that Alice should never ever do the same thing twice.
 If Alice only sends one message, she's doing pretty well.
 On the other hand, that's not a very useful network if you can only ever send one message and then afterwards you can be traced.
 So this is a major unsolved problem in lots of anonymous systems.

+### Different Approaches

-So we're going to change course a little bit and talk about various designs that are different from mixed minions so you can get a sense of what they're about.
+So we're going to change course a little bit and talk about various designs that are different from Mixminions so you can get a sense of what they're about.
 Right.
 We will reference these a bit in part two.
 So just as an overview, we're back to single-hop proxies.
 We talked about them briefly in the beginning.

 It's just a node which will forward messages through and hide source information.
 They're seen a lot with web browsing, Anonymizer, the defunct SafeWeb attempted that.
 They are...
 Len and I argued about putting SafeWeb on that because he said, don't you dare put Anonymizer and SafeWeb in the same category because SafeWeb has all these attacks and Anonymizer doesn't.
 And I said, well, this is the theory side.
 Yes.